bxparks/AceTime/USER_GUIDE.md

 #### Custom Zone Registry

-On small microcontrollers, the default zone registries (`kZoneRegistry` and `kZoneAndLinkRegistry`, which are now identical) may be too large.
+On small microcontrollers, the default zone registries (`kZoneRegistry` and `kZoneAndLinkRegistry`) may be too large.
 The `ZoneManager` can be configured with a custom zone registry.
 It needs to be given an array of `ZoneInfo` pointers when constructed.
 For example, here is a `BasicZoneManager` with only 4 zones from the `zonedb::` data set:

 ```C++
 #include <AceTime.h>